aragon/aragon-cli/ROADMAP.md

     - with features needed by flock/nest teams
     - together with the community, by having this document public and by having a "sprint/milestone" every 2 weeks which people can "influence" during the all devs call or directly in GitHub ([aragon-cli#milestones](https://github.com/aragon/aragon-cli/milestones?direction=asc&sort=due_date))

-    Note: These documents should be moved to GitHub

 [aragonCLI specification](https://www.notion.so/0eda0bfd145b4d15b6aaa874aadf6d97)

 [JavaScript project practices](https://www.notion.so/ae5c9f94e9e3432fb31ad9d997962f56)